percy-xu/cicc/Small Cap/README.md

 ## Result

 Significant size effect exists in the China A-Shares market.
 Equal-weight distribution generates more excess return, which is expected because it enlarges the size effect by assigning more weight to small firms.
-This strategy also suffers from large maximum drawdowns due to high volatility, and consequently suppressed Sharpe Ratio and Information Ratio.
+This strategy also suffers from large maximum drawdown due to high volatility, and consequently suppressed Sharpe Ratio and Information Ratio.

 ![Performance Plot](https://github.com/percy-xu/cicc/blob/master/Small%20Cap/performance_plot.png?raw=true)